IQTLabs/hypothesis-bio/HACKSEQ.md

-# Hello, HackSeq 2019!
+# Hello, hackseq19!

-Welcome to HackSeq 2019!
+Welcome to hackseq19!
 This year is going to be a lot of fun.
 We'll be building a tool that will make it easier to test bioinformatics software and throwing it at open source software to find real bugs.